About Me

 Gaussian Bounds of Heat Kernels for Evolving Manifolds

-If a singularity forms at a “Type I rate”, then it has been shown [Naber (2010), Enders-Müller-Topping (2011), Mantegazza-Müller (2015)] that blow-ups in this case yield non-flat gradient shrinking Ricci solitons (manifolds which shrink monotonically under Ricci flow).
+If a singularity forms at a “Type I rate”, then it has been shown that blow-ups in this case yield non-flat gradient shrinking Ricci solitons (manifolds which shrink monotonically under Ricci flow).
 The proofs of these results vitally depend on good control of the exponential weight in Perelman's W-entropy, a monotone quantity which is constant on gradient shrinkers.
 Since this exponential weight satisfies an adjoint heat equation, control of it comes in the form of “Gaussian bounds” for the heat kernel.
 Such bounds have been derived under a variety of conditions, using different methods in each case.
 In a paper with Reto Buzano, I tried to find a more unified approach to proving such Gaussian bounds, which resulted in estimates depending on the evolution of the distance function under Ricci flow, rather than directly on the curvature of the evolving manifold.
 I also showed these results hold for manifolds evolving under a wider class of flows, ∂t g(t) = -2Sc(g(t)), provided the symmetric 2-tensor Sc satisfies an inequality involving an adjoint heat equation, Bianchi type identity, and comparison to the Ricci tensor.

 Bubble Tree Convergence of Shrinking Ricci Solitons